 Many of the people living an urban lifestyle suffer from loss of appetite.
 Most of these people have very little time to prepare their meals, and only spare a few minutes to grab a meal.
 This is the reason why fast food joints have become so popular.
 While fast foods seem like the best option, they often lead to malnutrition among other effects.
 Most fast foods are purely deep fried carbs, meaning your body doesn't get enough supply of other essential nutrients.

 Laurel essential oil however helps induce appetite, forcing you to grab a full meal.
 The best thing with this herbal appetizer is that it doesn't create cravings for junk food, but rather healthy foods.
 If you have been experiencing loss of appetite lately, it may be the time you tried this essential oil.

 It's a Remedy for Flu and Fever

 Fever or flu is a common condition with many people.
 How well your body handled flu, however, makes all the difference.
 Some people become weak, or even bedridden due to flu and fever, while others will overcome it in no time.
 If your body struggles to get rid of flu, you then should consider laurel essential oil.
 The oil packs potent properties that help take care of a headache, increased body temperature, loss of appetite, and general weakness caused by flu.

 Catching the flu is not something anyone wants.
 Nevertheless, ensuring your body is capable of handling flu can lessen the time you have to battle with it.

 It's a Potent Source of Vitamin A

-Our bodies need vitamins to for healthy cells and optimal organ performance.
+Our bodies need vitamins for healthy cells and optimal organ performance.
 Vitamins also play a critical role in eliminating toxins and harmful compounds from deep within body cells.
-The human body is however incapable of producing vitamins, hence gets its supply from the foods we eat.
+The human body is, however, incapable of producing vitamins, hence gets its supply from the foods we eat.
 Although most people often go for vitamin supplements, natural food sources are the best sources.

 You can also use dried laurel leaves to season sauces, soups, pickles, and stews.
 You could also add thyme to the mix for better results.